UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 </center>

 Notes:
-Don't forget git push to get the file backed up on GitHub!
+Don't forget `git push` to get the file backed up on GitHub!

-**Important!** If you are going to do this it is extremely important that you share it with the team you are working because it is possible you are going to be affecting their work.
+**Important!** If you are going to do this, it is extremely important that you share it with your collaborators, because it is possible that your changes are going to affect their work.

 ---